At the origin of the project

 - Grant financial compensation to Lebanese professional artists who facilitate the creative process of the project with talent and experience

-- Cover the costs of room rental, local transportation and food
+- Cover the costs of room rental, local transportation and food to host participants during two weekends.

 Regarding the staging phase, the costs of production depend a lot from the format of the shows.
 Its financing of the staging phase will be initiated once the play is written.